 The Reverend Philip Ringer, who co-ordinated the project for Churches Together in Bridport and District, said, ‘These artists really took on board the brief and made truly splendid interpretations of the various ‘stations’.
 I am sure that many people will want to come at some time during the display period to admire the quality of the work.

-There is no entrance fee but donations will be shared between Churches Together in Bridport (for their work on the ‘Silent Soldiers’ project they have planned for November’s centenary of the Armistice) and the Eype Centre for the Arts.
-Refreshments will be available.
+There was no entrance fee but donations were shared between Churches Together in Bridport (for their work on the ‘Silent Soldiers’ project re November’s centenary of the Armistice) and the Eype Centre for the Arts.